On a smoothness characterization for good moduli spaces: Outline of the proofs of the main theorems

-In light of Theorem \ref{thm:polar}, to prove Conjecture \ref{conj:nicely-pure} for a simple group, it is enough to prove part \ref{conj:nicely-pure::main}.
-In Section \ref{part:sl_n-reps}.\ref{sec:bounding-pure-reps}, we show that if $G$ is reductive and $V$ is an npure $G$-representation, then there is a hyperplane $H$ in the character lattice of $V$ tensored with $\RR$ satisfying the following special condition: $H$ contains at least $\dim V - \dim G + 1$ weights when counted with multiplicity.
+This is the most involved result of the paper.
+In Section \ref{part:sl_n-reps}.\ref{sec:bounding-pure-reps}, we show that if $G$ is reductive and $V$ is an pure $G$-representation, then there is a hyperplane $H$ in the character lattice of $V$ tensored with $\RR$ satisfying the following special condition: $H$ contains at least $\dim V - \dim G + 1$ weights when counted with multiplicity.
 In particular, this implies that when $G$ is semisimple, every irreducible pure representation $V$ has dimension bounded by a cubic in $\rk(G)$.
 In Section \ref{part:sl_n-reps}.\ref{sec:small-enough-representations}, we further show that if $V$ is pure, then its highest weight lies on a ray (or possibly a $2$-dimensional face, if $G = \SL_n$) of the Weyl chamber.
 Comparing with the known list of cofree representations of simple groups, we are reduced to checking that $11$ infinite families and $94$ more sporadic cases, are not pure.
 These calculations, performed in Section \ref{part:sl_n-reps}.\ref{sec:notpure} are mostly done by computer, but a number must be done by hand, and will show the nature of the computer analysis done.